nitsuga123/practice/README.md

 12. What is light-baking and how does it impact performance?
 Make an example in Unity.

 13. What is a shader?
 How can you use Unity's standar shader to make it emit light?
 Make an example in Unity.

+14. Make a scrollable pane which contains a set of cards inside.
+Like a store.